61 Pages Posted: 19 May 2016 Last revised: 4 Sep 2017

-We examine whether venture capital (VC) investors learn information contained in public market stock prices when investing in their startup firms.
-We find that, when public market prices are more informative, VCs are less likely to stage finance startup firms and to syndicate with other VCs to save the costs associated with staging and syndication.
-This effect is more pronounced when VCs are lack of industry-specific expertise, VCs are physically distant from their ventures so that collecting soft information is costly, and startup firms are less risky.
-Using exogenous events that unexpectedly alter the informativeness of stock prices, we show that our results are unlikely driven by endogeneity.
-We also find that the sensitivity of VC investment in an industry to public market signals, proxied by industry Tobin’s Q, is higher when public market prices are more informative.
-Our paper sheds new light on the real effects of financial markets by showing that private equity investors actively learn information from public equity markets.
+We examine whether venture capital (VC) investors learn information contained in public market stock prices.
+We find that, when public market prices are more informative, VCs are less likely to stage finance startups and syndicate with other VCs.
+This effect is more pronounced when VCs lack industry-specific expertise, VCs are physically distant from their ventures, and startups are less risky.
+We also find the sensitivity of VC investment to public market signals is higher when public market prices are more informative.
+Our paper sheds new light on the real effects of financial markets on capital formation in the private market.

 Keywords: Learning; Venture capital; Staging; Syndication; Price informativeness